 5.2.2.4.1 MAC command frame MHR fields

 The Frame Type field shall contain the value that indicates a MAC command frame, as shown in Table 2.
-If the frame is to be secured, the Security Enabled field shall be set to one and the frame secured according to the process described in 7.2.1.
+If the frame is to be secured, the Security Enabled field shall be set to one and the frame secured according to the process described in TBD.
 Otherwise the Security Enabled field shall be set to zero.
 All other fields in the Frame Control field shall be set appropriately according to the intended use of the MAC command frame.

 The Sequence Number field shall contain the current value of macDSN.

-The addressing fields shall comprise the destination address fields and/or the source address fields, dependent on the settings in the Frame Control field.
+The addressing fields shall comprise the destination address fields and the source address fields, dependent on the settings in the Frame Control field.

-The Auxiliary Security Header field, if present, shall contain the information required for security processing of the MAC command frame, as specified in 5.2.1.7.
+The Auxiliary Security Header field, if present, shall contain the information required for security processing of the MAC command frame, as specified in TBD.

 5.2.2.4.2 Command Frame Identifier field